Design business rules

 Rules triggered by manual test run creation

-Rules that are defined to be triggered when manual test runs are created, will not be triggered in cases where runs are created in bulk.
+Rules that are defined to be triggered when manual test runs are created, are not triggered in cases where runs are created in bulk.
 This applies when either running or planning a group of tests or a test suite.

 To ensure that the rules are triggered in these cases, define the rules to run also when the entities are updated.
-This way, the rule actions will be activated when the testers update the runs, and they will receive relevant alerts and required fields.
+This way, the rule actions are activated when the testers update the runs, and they receive relevant alerts and required fields.